Kiranjith83/SA/SA.md

 - Provisioning time takes long.
   - Physical connection needs to follow the AWS Process.
   - Create a port request.
-  - Get letter of authorization and get DataCenter technition to get the cross connection to customer end device at partner location between AWS Direct connect.
+  - Get letter of authorization and get DataCenter technician to get the cross connection to customer end device at partner location between AWS Direct connect.
-  - Arrange transit from the direct connect location to the business premisses.
+  - Arrange transit from the direct connect location to the business premises.
 - VPN over Public VIF at DX enables encryption.

 ## When and where to choose Direct Connect